-The Company provides financial information to the securities market quaterly.
+The Company provides financial information to the securities market quarterly.
 The information is prepared and reviewed by the different units which make up the Finance Department of the Company and requires approval by the Corporate Finance Director.

-The Audit Committee supervises the information that is presented to the market.
-To do so, it is in possession of the conclusions of the external auditors on the results of their review of the quarterly financial statements.
+The Audit Committee supervises the information that is submitted to the market.
+To do so, it is in possession of the conclusions of the external auditors on the results of their review of the annual and half-yearly consolidated financial statements.
 Finally, the Audit Committee communicates its conclusions on the financial information to the Board of Directors, which approves its publication.